 Comment #51.
 Section (6)(b) requires the permit to include a requirement to implement any pollutant reduction actions approved as part of a pollutant minimization plan "adopted in the applicable variance."
 A PMP is not adopted in a variance so it would be better to express this permit element as requiring incorporation of the PMP into the permit by reference, or requiring compliance with the PMP developed in compliance with the variance.

 Response.
-Federal variance requirements at 40 CFR 131.14(b)(1)(A)(3) and (b)(1)(B)(2) require that a variance include, if no additional feasible pollutant control technology can be identified, adoption and implementation of a Pollutant Minimization Plan.
+Federal variance regulation in 40 CFR 131.14(b)(1)(ii)(A)(3) and (b)(1)(ii)(B)(2) require that a variance includes adoption and implementation of a Pollutant Minimization Plan if no additional feasible pollutant control technology can be identified.
 EPA has clarified that this PMP is to be adopted by the State in the variance.
-DEQ is clarifying section (6)(b) to clarify this requirement.
+DEQ is revising section (6)(b) to clarify this requirement.
 DEQ has made changes in response to this comment.

 Comment #52.
 The language in section 6 should make clear that the responsibility for identifying and documenting BMPs for non-point sources is DEQ’s.